jeroenhe/elasticsearch-docker-cluster/README.md

 ## Get it up and running

-Make sure you provide docker with enough memory (the default 2gb of memory is not enough, consult your Docker Desktop configuration to change this), before you run it with `docker-compose up -d` or `./run.sh`.
-It also requires docker-compose, which is installed as part of Docker Desktop.
+Make sure you provide docker with enough memory (the default 2gb of memory is not enough, consult your Docker Desktop configuration to change this), before you run it with

+    docker-compose up -d

+OR

+    ./run.sh

 Confirm that elasticsearch is healthy (after a little while) by visiting one of the following links from your browser or a tool like curl or httpie: